-As CEO, Todd is responsible for the Roy Group team and our growth.
-Hand-picked for his excellence in developing leaders during his previous career in the financial industry, Todd brings a level head, a Newfoundlander’s understanding that your conduct is how people come to know you, and a firm strategic vision for the road ahead.
-He embodies our core value of focus.
+As a special advisor, Todd Walsh brings a level head, a Newfoundlander’s understanding that your conduct is how people come to know you, and a gift for positioning people to serve best using their unique abilities.
+Hand-picked for his excellence in developing leaders during his previous career in the financial industry, Todd embodies our core value of focus.
 (As a poli-sci grad, he’s also a biography nerd and shameless info-vore, so if you want to geek out on historic figures, Todd’s your guy.)

 How did your early career lead you here?